chikinn/hanabi/README.md

       n_rounds: positive integer
       verbosity: silent, scores, or verbose

 There is no maximum number of players.
-For more than 5, hand size is still 4 cards.
+With more than 5, the hand size is still 4 cards.

 ## Example usage
     $ ./hanabi_wrapper.py cheater cheater 1000 silent